 7 Grad Schools You May Be Able to Apply to ASAP

 Looking to add to your list of prospective graduate schools?
+Thinking of applying immediately now that you know the answer to 'how many grad schools should I apply to'?
 These institutions have some programs with rolling admissions or more than one deadline per year, so you may be able to get started applying (and find out whether or not you’re accepted) sooner rather than later.

 Rochester Institute of Technology is a technological institution based in Rochester, New York.
 They offer over 100 master’s, doctoral, and advanced certificate programs, from an M.S. in Accounting program to an MFA in Visual Communication Design program.
 R.I.T. is also home to cross-disciplinary Ph.D. programs, and a variety of online master’s programs that may offer flexibility to students who need it.
 The institute prides itself on diversity, sustainability, and resources designed to help grad students achieve their goals.